WilliamThyer/WilliamThyer/README.md

 ### Hello and welcome to my github!

 My name is William Thyer.
-I am a 4th year PhD studying psychology, cognitive neuroscience, and data science in the Awh/Vogel Lab at the University of Chicago.
-I was a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021.
-This summer, I'll be working as a data science intern at [Intuitive Surgical](https://www.intuitive.com/en-us).
+I am in the 5th and final year of my PhD studying psychology, cognitive neuroscience, and data science.
+I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
+I was previously a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021 and at [Intuitive Surgical](https://www.intuitive.com/en-us) in 2022.
+You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [CV here](http://williamthyer.github.io/files/thyer_william_cv.pdf).
 I like Python, machine learning, and cycling! 🐍🤖🚴

 ### Here are some of my favorite projects: